The Arcade Theatre and Miller Building, the Paramount and the Weber Building

 Also see . . .
 Lake Charles Lost Landmarks.
 (Submitted on April 13, 2018.)

 Credits.
 This page was last revised on April 13, 2018.
-This page originally submitted on April 13, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 60 times since then.
+It was originally submitted on April 13, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 125 times since then and 23 times this year.
 Photos: 1, 2. submitted on April 13, 2018.